Faculty and Staff Directory

 - American Educational Research Association (AERA)

-- AERA SIG-Confucianism, Taoism, and Buddhism in Education (CTBE)-Membership Committee Chair
+- AERA SIG-Confucianism, Taoism, and Buddhism in Education (CTBE)-Program Chair

 - Korean Association for the Qualitative Inquiry (KAQI), Executive Board Member